 A basic task in cryptography is ensuring message integrity: When Bob receives a message that is claimed to come from Alice, he wants to be sure that the message originated from Alice, and that it is indeed the message that Alice intended to send.
 The certificate of integrity usually comes in the form of a tag that is appended to the message that it pertains to.
-This tag is called a message authentication code in the private key setting and a digital signature in the public key setting.
+This tag is called a message authentication code and a digital signature in the private and public key settings, respectively.

-The honest parties in an authentication protocol are Alice, who sends out a message together with a tag and Bob, who accepts if the tag is a valid certificate for the message and rejects if not.
+The honest parties in an authentication mechanism are Alice, who sends out a message together with a tag and Bob, who accepts if the tag is a valid certificate for the message and rejects if not.
 Alice's distinguishing feature is her secret key.
 The objective of the adversary Eve is to produce a forgery, namely a message-tag pair that Bob accepts as valid.